NHSDigital/nhs-notify-reporting/README.md

 Access to the core NHS Notify account is read-only.
 Any side-effects of changes are restricted solely to the staging tables within the reporting environment.

+More information on the individual staging tables and associated ingestion queries is available [here](/infrastructure/terraform/components/reporting/scripts/sql/README.md)

+### Athena Workgroups

 The following Athena workgroups are available:

 - `setup` for DDL execution and initial data migration.